 The chain of survival

-The Chain of Survival is a series of actions to take as soon as possible in the event of cardiac arrest.
-It includes:
+The Chain of Survival is a series of actions to be taken as soon as possible in the event of cardiac arrest.

 Every minute counts: organ damage becomes irreversible in 5-10 minutes without intervention.
 Anyone close to the victim can start this “relay for life,” performing the first vital actions while waiting for help.
 The effectiveness of the Chain depends on the readiness of each of its links.